 To hang a garden flag, you should put more effort into some steps to make the beauty effect improve.
 Don’t know what to do?
 Here are some steps for you.

 You need to ensure that your garden flag stand is tall enough for the flag.
 The standard height for a garden flag stand is 28” tall, but you can find them at other heights if you prefer.

 Make sure that the ground under the stand is level so that it doesn’t wobble or sway when it’s in use.

 Now, all you need to do is insert the flag’s top sleeve into the top hook of the flag stand.
-Once you’re already there, you may need a stopper to keep the banner from moving back and forth too much in the wind or even blown away.
+Once you’re already there, you may need a stopper to keep the banner from moving back and forth too much in the wind or even being blown away.